-It's episode 27 of Leader Talk!
-On this episode we had the pleasure of chatting to Mimmo Lubrano, the CEO of Sandhurst Fine Foods and the prior Vice President of the Australian Association of Food Professionals (AAFP).
+Welcome back to Leader Talk!
+In episode 27 we had the pleasure of chatting to Mimmo Lubrano, the CEO of Sandhurst Fine Foods and the prior Vice President of the Australian Association of Food Professionals (AAFP).

 Mimmo has extensive experience working for more than 30 years in the food industry.
 He has a plethora of experience in identifying fresh produce, as well as cooking unique recipes.
 Mimmo is extraordinarily passion-driven and has proven himself to be a great leader for those who are trying to get their produce, whether that be fresh or value-added, onto store shelves.

-In this conversation Mimmo explains what he has learnt from being close to bankruptcy, the importance of passion and why trust between management and staff is critical for your long-term success.
+In this chat, Mimmo explains what he has learnt from being close to bankruptcy, the importance of passion and why trust between management and staff is critical for your long-term success.

 Authored by Mimmo Lubrano, CEO of Sandhurst Fine Foods.